8ta4/quest/DONTREADME.md

 - Reinforcement: Sometimes, repeating questions reinforces important points that are repeated in the text.

 > Does a question need to be in a yes/no format?
-(Planned)

 Yes, a question needs to be in a yes/no format.
 Here's why: